 A company is not excluded for a specific period of time and exclusion may be revoked as soon as the grounds therefor no longer exist.
 The decision to revoke a company’s exclusion will be taken by Norges Bank following a recommendation by the Council on Ethics.
 Once the Bank’s decision has been announced, the Council will inform the company concerned.

-Each year, the Council reviews whether the excluded companies still own the businesses or produce the products which led to their exclusion from investment by the GPFG.
-If the business concerned has been divested or discontinued, the Council will recommend that Norges Bank revoke the company’s exclusion.
 However, if there are other reasons why the company should remain excluded, e.g. it has operations which fall within the scope of another exclusion criterion, the Council will recommend that Norges Bank continue to exclude it on these new grounds.
 In that case, the company will be given the opportunity to comment on the new grounds for exclusion.

 Observation

-Norges Bank may decide to place a company under observation at the Council’s recommendation.
+Norges Bank may decide to place a company under observation on the basis of the Council’s recommendation.
 Norges Bank may also decide to place a company under observation although the Council has recommended its exclusion.
 The duration of the observation period varies.
 Observation may be terminated at any time during the observation period if the Council advises Norges Bank to do so or recommends the company’s exclusion from the GPFG.
 The observation period may be extended beyond the estimated timeframe.

-During the observation period, the Council will normally furnish Norges Bank with one or more observation reports on each of the companies that have been placed under observation on the basis of a recommendation issued by the Council.
+During the observation period, the Council will normally furnish Norges Bank with one or more observation reports on each of the companies that have been placed under observation on the basis of a recommendation from the Council.
 The first report will be issued no later than two years after the company has been placed under observation.
 A draft observation report is sent to the company concerned for comment.
 Meetings with the company are often held beforehand.
 The Council also obtains information from other sources.